Resize Image

 0

-This assessment is designed to provide a simplified evaluation of ADHD risk and is not intended for medical diagnosis or treatment.
-Regardless of the results, if you have concerns about ADHD, we recommend consulting a specialist or clinic.
-We are not responsible for any direct or indirect damages resulting from the use of this assessment.
-Please use the results as a reference and take appropriate actions based on your own judgment.
+This self-check tool is designed to provide a preliminary assessment of ADHD risk and is not intended for medical diagnosis or treatment.
+Regardless of the check results, if you have concerns about ADHD, we recommend consulting a specialist or clinic.
+We are not responsible for any direct or indirect damages arising from the use of this self-check tool.
+Please use the check results as a reference and take appropriate actions based on your own judgment.

-The results of this calculation are for informational purposes only.
-We do not guarantee their accuracy, usefulness, completeness, timeliness, or quality.
-Please use the results as a reference or guideline.
-For advice or diagnosis, consult a professional.
+This calculation result is for informational purposes only.
+It does not guarantee accuracy, usefulness, completeness, timeliness, or quality.
+Please use the calculation results as a reference or guideline.
+For advice or diagnosis, consult a specialist.

 How to Use

-2. The "Diagnosis Result," "Recommended Action," "Number of Inattention Symptoms," and "Number of Hyperactivity/Impulsivity Symptoms" will be automatically calculated.
+2. The "Diagnosis Result," "Recommended Action," "Number of Attention Function Symptoms," "Number of Behavioral Control Symptoms," and "Number of Emotional and Impulse Control Symptoms" will be automatically calculated.

 What is ADHD (Attention-Deficit/Hyperactivity Disorder)?